New TEF-TCF Prep Batches Starting Every Week | Limited Seats Available

 Migratory Birds in French

 Migratory birds exhibit a fascinating nature, undertaking long journeys between breeding and wintering grounds.
+They join their migratory location once a year.
 Their incredible navigation skills and endurance are awe-inspiring.
 Here is a table of migratory birds, their French names, and their pronunciations:

 Bird French NamePronunciation